dfinity/portal/how-it-works/1_protocol/00_protocol_overview.subpage.md

 Canister smart contracts on the same or different subnets can communicate with each other by sending messages.
 The IC core protocol handles both the inter-canister messages sent locally, i.e., on the same subnet, between canisters, and such sent across subnets.
-Local inter-canister messages do not need to go through consensus, while xnet inter-canister messages do, making the further more efficient in terms of throughput and incurring less latency.
+Local inter-canister messages do not need to go through consensus, while XNet inter-canister messages do, making the further more efficient in terms of throughput and incurring less latency.